karthikvishal-s/UML_diagrams/README.md

 customers, register members of the Movie4UClub, keep track of sold/unsold seats and member points as well as perform refund operation if a member wishes to return a movie ticket.
-The application should also allow the manager to add movies to the movies of the week list and assign them to the halls.
+The application should also allow the manager to add movies to the movies of the week list and assign them to the halls."

 We are assigned the task to prepare 10 different UML Digrams for the above mentioned scenario.

-The UML Diagrams to be drafted are:
+### The UML Diagrams to be drafted are:

 1.Use-Case Diagram